Octavius-Dante/Tetra-Proxima/BTP_DAY_02_v1.0/README.md

 </br>
 </br>
-Maven is essential for managing the project with needed artifcats
+Maven is essential for managing the project with needed artifacts
 </br>
 </br>

 **Installation of MAVEN to system**

-- [X] Prerequisite java installation Legacy sJava 8 (v1.8) is suficient for Maven as on Q4-2023
+- [X] Prerequisite java installation Legacy sJava 8 (v1.8) is sufficient for Maven as on Q4-2023
 - [X] Download the MAVEN file (extract in the needed Directory) https://maven.apache.org/download.cgi

 </br>